 Producer price indexes measure the average change in prices received

-cost of producing that item.
+though costs do factor into the selling price.
 PPI data are based on selling prices

 reported by establishments of all sizes selected by probability